 C. Automate it to help 1000 people.
-Now that you have a ton of experience with the problem, start adding technology to scale yourself.
-This is still not building a product, but instead automating certain parts of it.
+Now that you have a ton of experience with the problem you can start adding technology to scale yourself.
+This does not mean you should start building a product but instead automating the bottlenecks of your operation.

 D. Advertise a Solution to get 10k people onboard.
 Now that you have a ton of experience solving the problem you can describe your technical solution in order to get 10k commitments from real people who want to pay you to solve their problem for them.
 These are the people you will send the “We are live!” email once you have a product.